Which place is cheaper, Porto or Copenhagen?

 Many students visit Porto.
 The city has a number of good research programs and study abroad opportunities that attract international students from around the world.

-Copenhagen has a great public transit system.
+Copenhagen has an effecient and thorough public transportation system which can take you anywhere in the city.
 There are metros, s-trains, waterbuses, and regular buses available.

-You'll find some public transit in Porto, but it may not be enough to take you everywhere.
+Porto has some very good public transit options.
 There is a metro system as well as a bus system.
 While the metro system does have six lines, most stations aren't close to the tourist attractions, so it likely won't be that helpful to visitors.

-It's very easy to get around on foot in Copenhagen.
+Copenhagen is a very easy city to get around on foot.
 It is compact enough to explore on foot, but there are also plenty of bikes available as well.

 In either Copenhagen or Porto, you'll find plenty of activities to fill your time.
-You can fill a similar amount of time in either place.
+In our opinion, Copenhagen has more to see and do, so we recommend that you spend more time in Copenhagen than Porto.
+However, 2-5 days is a good amount of time to spend in either destination.

 In Copenhagen, many people enjoy the shopping and museums that this welcoming destination offers.
 Make sure you visit the old town while you're here.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.